10 reasons to take a break from alcohol

 Over-indulging in booze doesn’t only impact the outside of your body but your insides as well, resulting in issues ranging from high blood pressure to cardiovascular and liver disease.

-According to Febfast, giving your system time to reset and reboot will do wonders for the inner-you.
+Giving your system time to reset and reboot will do wonders for the inner-you.

 8. Your skin will improve